whichjdk/whichjdk.com/README.md

 It is an alternative to the default HotSpot Java Virtual Machine, but it has never gained much popularity.

 IBM now provides builds called _Semeru Runtime_ based on the Eclipse OpenJ9 Java Virtual Machine and some OpenJDK class libraries.

-[Low memory footprint and start fast with shared classes](https://www.eclipse.org/openj9/performance/), but lower throughput compared to Hotspot Virtual Machine.
+OpenJ9 has a [low memory footprint and starts fast with shared classes](https://www.eclipse.org/openj9/performance/), but lower throughput compared to Hotspot Virtual Machine.

-⛔️ Recommendation: There is no reason to use _IBM Semeru Runtime_, unless you know that you need the OpenJ9 Virtual Machine.
-Because it has a low memory footprint but may cause compatibility issues.
+⛔️ Recommendation: Use _IBM Semeru Runtime_ only, if you know that you need the OpenJ9 Virtual Machine.

 ### Amazon Corretto